Apollo1840/machine_learning_theory/ml/supervised_learning.md

 - Bagging: Each tree is trained on a different random subset of the data.
 - Random: Random subset of features. (size = $\sqrt(d)$)
 - Voting:  Uses majority voting across trees.

+### Advantages of RF
+- resilient to outlier and missing data
+- robust to overfitting

 ### SVM
 reference: